melvyniandrag/JavaFall2019ClassRepo/Midterm/Readme.md

 255 0 0
 ```

 That means that the pixel has a red value of 255, a green value of 0 and a blue value of 0.
-255 is written in binary as 11111111 - note that depending on how you write your code you may/may not have trouble with this as Java numbers are signed.
+255 is written in unsigned binary as 11111111 - note that depending on how you write your code you may/may not have trouble with this as Java numbers are signed.
 Be careful!

 If you wanted to hide a zero bit in the last bit of this byte you would change `11111111` to `11111110`.
 If you wanted to hide a one bit in this byte, you would do nothing.
 Leave `11111111` as `11111111`.